max-radin/pyqtgraph/doc/source/index.rst

         Developer guide
         ^^^^^^^^^^^^^^^

-        Guide to contributing to PyQtGraph
+        Guide to contributing to PyQtGraph.

         +++